mannybatt/SoftwareDevProject/README.md

 Changelog -

+~ Text Analyzer 1.2 ~
+We have JUnit testing now along with a whole new level of stabillity brought about by its implementation!
+Crashes are far more rare as many use cases have now been covered in the testing .java

 ~ Text Analyzer 1.1 ~
 The Text Analyzer now has a GUI!
 It automatically executes after loading a test file into it.